History and Heritage

 Open daily, dawn to dusk.

-Open May to October daily 10am-4pm, November to March Wednesday to Sunday 10am-4pm
+Open April - September daily 10am-5pm, October to March Wednesday to Sunday 10am-4pm

 Newark Air Museum's diverse collection of more than 75 aircraft and cockpit sections covers the history of aviation.
 These range from the mighty Vulcan bomber right through to the diminutive Ward Gnome home-built air craft.